 Finally – I added a couple of baubles to the rings and hung it up on a hook.
 You could also use some wire to hang this.

-How easy and effective is this?
+How easy and effective is this fabric wreath DIY?
 It looks brilliant, even if it does have a real mish-mash of fabrics within it.
 My fabric scrap bag can feel lighter once more.

 These would make great gifts.
-Would you think a festive rag wreath is something you could try?
+Do you think that you will be using this tutorial on how to make a rag wreath ?
 I’d love to see your makes, do comment below or find me on social media.

 See how I use up every fabric scrap with this massive list of Fabric Scrap Projects

 Enjoyed this?
 Why not read about how to have a zero waste Christmas this year!